Wrong product, right timing

 Market validation is the process of confirming — through evidence from real people in your target market — that sufficient demand exists for your product or service before you invest in building it.
 It answers the question: do enough of the right people want this, and want it enough to pay for it?

-42% of startups fail because there is no market need for what they built.
+43% of startups fail due to poor product-market fit — they build something the market doesn't need.
 Market validation is how you avoid building the wrong thing — before the runway is gone.
-This guide covers definition, research methods, a 5-step process, common mistakes, and when to use a structured framework like PRISM as your first filter.
+This guide covers definition, research methods, a 5-step process, common mistakes, and when to use a structured framework like Idea Validation as your first filter.

 Why It Matters